deleterium/SmartC/docs/1-Basis.md

 * `#endif`: Ends a block to be included.

 #### #pragma
-* `#pragma codeStackPages N`: Code pages are used during function calls, to store the instruction pointer return position (also know as Program Counter).
-Default value is zero if not needed, or one if needed.
-Every page allows to store 16 values.
-Tweak this value if using many nested functions or recursive functions.
-Maximum value is 10 pages.
-* `#pragma userStackPages N`: User pages are used during function calls to pass arguments values, to store function return value, or to store function scope variables during recursive calls.
-Default value is zero if not needed, or one if needed.
-Tweak this value if using more than 16 arguments on functions or recursive functions.
-Maximum value is 10 pages.
 * `#pragma enableRandom [true/false/1/0/]`: Makes labels for jumps and conditionals receive a random value.
 Default value is `false`.
 Default behaviour is labels having an increasing number starting with 1 (number is base 36).
 * `#pragma enableLineLabels [true/false/1/0/]`: Adds line number to labels in assembly.
 Only usefull for debug purposes.
 Default value is `false`.
 * `#pragma maxAuxVars N`: Used to tell compiler how many auxiliary variables will be available (they are used as registers).
 Default value is `3`, min value is `1` and max is `10`.
 If you are under memory pressure, try to reduce to minimal necessary for compiling.
 Simple contracts will use around 2 values, but this number depends on nested operations.